Idriz4work/push_swap/readme.md

 - Displays "KO" if the stack is not sorted
 - Displays "Error" for invalid inputs

-## Contributing

-Feel free to submit issues and enhancement requests or follow these steps to contribute:
-1. Fork the project
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.